An Overview of the Science Fiction Sub-Genres

 Hard Science Fiction

-Hard Science Fiction is more focused on the scientific and technological ideas rather than the characters.
-The science and technology must be plausible in order for the story to be considered Hard Science Fiction.
+Hard science fiction is more focused on the scientific and technological ideas rather than the characters.
+The science and technology must be plausible in order for the story to be considered hard science fiction.

 Military Science Fiction